mamun7025/conference-room-booking-service/README.md

 ```

 ### 3. Run by using Intellij IDEA
-Clone project from github by following link.
+Clone the project from github by the following link.

 ```
 https://github.com/mamun7025/conference-room-booking-service.git